St. Thomas Elgins

 The St. Thomas Elgins were an independent, minor league baseball team of the semi-professional Intercounty Baseball League based in St. Thomas, Ontario, Canada.
 They began play as the St. Thomas Legion in 1948 and were renamed the Elgins in 1953; the team disappeared in 1961 and re-emerged as few years after and lasted until 1996.
-The team was folded in 1996 and were replaced by the Storm in 2000.
+The team was folded in 1996 and were replaced by the Storm in 2000 and moved in 2004 as Stratford Nationals.